panchazo/open-weather-station/README.md

  * the __blue__ is a female header pin to later on plug the HC05, the red circles denote that no connection is needed on those pins so soldering is not actually required

-* pay close attention to the capacitors polarity and diodes direction as instructed in the diagram
+* pay close attention to the capacitors polarity and diodes direction as instructed in the diagram.
+I have soldered those in the top side so it is easier to show how I did it in the step by step gallery, but it would be better to solder those in the oposite side if you want to achieve a better looking board.

 * [Soldering header pins](https://github.com/panchazo/open-weather-station/tree/master/docs/img/assembly-step-by-step/2%20-%20PCB%20header%20pins)

+ * You can finish the PCB circuit __after everything is in place and tested__ with a small layer of clear nail polish (varnish) to protect the exposed contacts in order to reduce oxidation.

 ![OWS pcb](https://github.com/panchazo/open-weather-station/blob/master/docs/img/pcb-components.png)